-One example of overwhelm is if other people’s emotional baggage makes you feel like it’s yours — and it’s heavy for your highly sensitive soul.
+Does other other people’s emotional baggage feel like it’s yours — and weigh heavily on your soul?

 When I realized I was a highly sensitive person (HSP), so much more in my life made sense.
 I was able to look around me and realize I wasn’t totally crazy for wanting things to be done in a certain way (like taking my time with a project vs. rushing through it) or reacting in a specific manner (like getting emotional over a TV commercial no one else is reacting to).